 Be careful driving or operating machinery until you know how Nordip affects you.

-If this occurs, do not drive, operate machinery or do things that could be dangerous if you are not alert.
+else that could be dangerous if you are not alert.

 Things that would be helpful for your high blood pressure or angina.

 Some self-help measures suggested below may assist your condition.

 Your doctor or pharmacist can give you more information about these measures.